 It is important to leave Norway by this deadline.
 After the deadline expires, the person is staying illegally in Norway and can be expelled and/or deported by the police.

 In some cases, it is the police that implements the assisted return in cooperation with the UDI.
-The police then escort the person home.
+The police then escorts the person home.

 PU implements forced returns to the home country (external website).
 If a person whose application for residence in Norway has been rejected is still in Norway after the deadline for leaving the country, he or she is staying illegally in the country and can be sent back home by force.